 The MoodSphere: Why Voice Crumbs Doesn't Have a Record Button

-Open most journal apps and you see a blank page.
+If you've bounced off journal apps before, you know the moment.
+You open the app.
+There's a blank page.
 A cursor blinking at you.
-Maybe a "New Entry" button.
+Maybe a "New Entry" button and a row of mood emojis to pick from first.

 Voice Crumbs doesn't have a blank page.
 It has the MoodSphere.